data subdirectory of your Castle Game Engine

 read-only data files) it is recommended to put all your data inside the

-data subdirectory, and load them using the
+data subdirectory, and load them using a special URL

 This directory is automatically correctly packaged by the